 The best way to find out which of these damages apply to your case is to contact an attorney from our law firm for a free legal consultation.

-The time period begins to expire on the exact date your accident occurred.
-Once two years have passed, you cannot recover compensation for your injuries through legal action if you have not made a claim.
+Once two years have passed, you cannot recover compensation for your injuries through legal action if you have not filed your lawsuit.

 Two years may sound like a lot of time.
-However, you still should not delay.
-If you waste time, key evidence could become lost or the rival legal teams of the negligent party or insurance companies can get an upper hand assembling their cases.
+However, you should not delay.
+If you waste time, key evidence could become lost or the legal teams representing the negligent party or insurance companies can get an upper hand assembling their defenses.
 If you are injured and it was not your fault, contact an attorney as soon as possible.

 We Work on a Contingency Basis

-Many Americans are under the unfortunate false impression that worthwhile legal representation is out of their price range.
-While it is true that many good lawyers are expensive, this is not always the case.
+Many Americans are under the false impression that worthwhile legal representation is out of their price range.

-Here at Abraham Watkins, we firmly believe that financial justice after an accident should not just be possible for those who can afford it.
+At Abraham Watkins, we firmly believe that financial justice after an accident should not be kept from those who cannot afford to pay exorbitant legal fees before their case even begins.
 That is why we conduct all of our personal injury work on a contingency basis.

-This means that your case will be entirely no-win-no-fee.
+This means that your case will be no-win-no-fee.
 If your attorney guides you to success, their fees will only be taken as a percentage of your final settlement – with no upfront costs or hidden extra fees.
-If your case is not a success, the whole thing will cost you nothing at all.
+If your case is not a success, the entire process will cost you nothing at all.

 Call Abraham Watkins Today

-Our personal injury lawyer team has more than 70 years of experience fighting for clients with both rare and common pre-existing conditions.
+Our law firm has been pursuing justice on behalf of our clients for over 70 years.
 We have the skills, knowledge, and compassion necessary to handle your case in a professional, encouraging, and determined way.